-- Existing and planned public potable water-wells, cones of influence, and wellhead protection areas - ➤ Beaches and shores, including estuarine systems - ➤ Rivers, bays, lakes, floodplains, and harbors - > Wetlands - ➤ Minerals and soils - Coastal high hazard areas comprehensive plan is adopted.
-This requirement is mandated pursuant to §163.3202, Fla.
-Stat., which states that within one year following the submission of a comprehensive plan or revised comprehensive plan, each local government must adopt and/or amend land development regulations to be consistent with the adopted comprehensive plan.
+- Existing and planned public potable water-wells, cones of influence, and wellhead protection areas - ➤ Beaches and shores, including estuarine systems - Rivers, bays, lakes, floodplains, and harbors - ➤ Wetlands - ➤ Minerals and soils - Coastal high hazard areas

 The Future Land Use Element also provides the approximate acreage and the general range of density or intensity of land uses.
 It states the purpose of each use and general standards that will be regulated through the land development regulations supported in local zoning codes.